LocalApps.com: Mobile Apps, User-Controlled

 No cloud, no accounts, no tracking.
 Just privacy by design.

-Collaboration happens nearby
+Sharing happens nearby

 Phones connect peer-to-peer — instantly, securely, without internet.